 It’s not what you say, it’s the way that you say it!

 So, you’ve only gone and got yourself set up in business.
-Looking through the brand checklist you’re crossing things off like there’s no tomorrow.
+You’re crossing things off like there’s no tomorrow.
 A sound product or service.
 Tick.
 Some red-hot business objectives.
 Tick.
 A shiny new logo.
 Tick.
 And a customer base ready to hear all about it.
 Tick.
 So, how do you go about telling them?

 Communicating with customers.